plotly/plotly.py/doc/python/discrete-color.md

 fig.show()
 ```

-### Using Sequential Scales as Categorical Sequences
+### Using Sequential Scales as Discrete Sequences

 In most cases, discrete/qualitative/categorical data values have no meaningful natural ordering, such as in the continents example used above.
-In some cases, however, there is a meaningful order, and in this case it can be helpful and appealing to use part of a continuous scale as a categorical sequence, as in the following [wind rose chart](/python/wind-rose-charts/):
+In some cases, however, there is a meaningful order, and in this case it can be helpful and appealing to use part of a continuous scale as a discrete sequence, as in the following [wind rose chart](/python/wind-rose-charts/):

 ```python
 import plotly.express as px